MorrellLAB/Barley_NAM_Parents/README.md

 ### To-Do

-* Check final SNPs to verify accuracy of renaming
+* Compare discordant samples to all lines
 * Submit renamed FastQ files to the SRA
 * Make final VCF file available for download
+* Make genotyping VCF file available for download